Integration notes

 There are stubs in the sample .conf files that can be changed from n to y to enable the Evaluation license key.
 For single core, this is done in the default prj.conf.

-If using the dual core automatic child image, the radio-adjacent or network core image (cpunet) configuration file will be either child_image/ant_rpc.conf or child_image/hci_ipc.conf.
+If using the existing dual core sysbuild configurations, the radio-adjacent or network core image (cpunet) configuration file will be either sysbuild/ant_rpc/proj.conf or sysbuild/hci_ipc/proj.conf.

 If your organization already has a unique commercial license key, you can continue to use the same license key for all products based on Nordic Semiconductor’s nRF52 and nRF53 SoCs.
 Use CONFIG_ANT_LICENSE_KEY =”your-key” to define your unique key as described above.